abhijeet3922/finbert_embedding/README.md

 (Recommended to create a conda env to have isolation and avoid dependency clashes)

 ```
-pip install finbert-embedding==0.1.2
+pip install finbert-embedding==0.1.4
 ```

-Note: If you get error in installing TF like below while installing this package (common error with Tf): <br>
+Note: If you get error in installing this package (common error with Tf): <br>

 Installing collected packages: wrapt, tensorflow <br>
   Found existing installation: wrapt 1.10.11 <br>